Saint Helena: Biodiversity

 Saint Helena has long been known for its high proportion of endemic birds and vascular plants.
-The highland areas contain most of the 400 endemic species recognised to date.
+The highland cloud forest areas contain most of the over 500 endemic species recognised to date (which is a third of all endemic species found in British territories).
 Much of the island has been identified by BirdLife International as being important for bird conservation, especially the endemic Saint Helena plover, or wirebird, and for seabirds breeding on the offshore islets and stacks, in the north-east and the south-west Important Bird Areas.

 On the basis of these endemics and an exceptional range of habitats, Saint Helena is on the United Kingdom's tentative list for future UNESCO World Heritage Sites.
 Artist Rolf Weijburg produced original etchings of Saint Helena, picturing various species of these endemic birds.

 Saint Helena's biodiversity, however, also includes marine vertebrates, invertebrates (freshwater, terrestrial and marine), fungi (including lichen-forming species), non-vascular plants, seaweeds and other biological groups.
 To date, very little is known about these, although more than 200 lichen-forming fungi have been recorded, including nine endemics, suggesting that many significant discoveries remain to be made.

 Various flora and fauna on the island have become extinct.
 Due to deforestation, the last wild endemic St Helena olive tree, Nesiota elliptica, died in 1994, and by December 2003, the last cultivated olive tree died.
 The native St. Helena earwig was last seen in the wild in 1967.

 A large reforestation project has been under way since 2000 in the north-eastern corner of the island, known as the Millennium Forest, to recreate the Great Wood that existed before colonisation.